Hello, I'm Samuel Cerezo

 Samuel Cerezo, Javier Civera

 A novel GNSS-inertial initialization strategy that delays the use of global GNSS measurements until sufficient information is available to accurately estimate the state of a sensorized device.
-To determine the optimal moment for switching from relative to global measurements, we introduce a criterion based on the evolution of the Hessian matrix singular values
+A criterion based on the evolution of the Hessian matrix singular values is introduced.

 Camera Motion Estimation from RGB-D-inertial Scene Flow